bogaudio/BogaudioModules/README.md

 See the documentation for each module for notes on any divergence from these basic rules.
 Each module's documentation will also indicate which input port defines the module's polyphony.

 Other notes:
-  - Some modules define their polyphony based on more than one input.
-For example, modules with stereo inputs will usually set their internal channels to the maximum of the channels present on the left and right inputs, if those are different for some reason.
+  - With some modules, it's not obvious which input should define the module's polyphony -- but it is always the case that the channels will be taken from just one input.
+For example, with stereo modules with left and right inputs, the left input defines the polyphony of the module.
+With mixers like UMIX and MATRIX88, the first input is used.
+With some modules, the input to use can be set on the context (right-click) menu.
+Each module's documentation will describe which port or optional ports are used for polyphony.
   - Modules with no inputs may still support polyphonic outputs; in this case the polyphony is set on the context (right-click) menu.
 NOISE is an example.
   - Some modules are not polyphonic in a strict sense, but have non-standard polyphonic features (see the channel spread feature on MIX4 and MIX8).

 Finally, please note that with the addition of polyphony, the term "channels" can have several meanings in this documentation.
 Polyphonic modules have up to 16 internal processing "channels", defined by the polyphonic "channels" of their inputs, and carrying over to the polyphonic "channels" of their outputs.
 But, elsewhere, MIX8 is an "8-channel" mixer; stereo modules will have left and right "channels"; VCA is a dual module with two independent "channels" (each of which may be polyphonic); ANALYZER has four input "channels" (in that it will display the spectra of four different inputs simultaneously); and so on.

 ## Other Notes